rsp/ifa/PITCHME.md

 - We'll be up-to-date with modern technologies
 - Clients will see that we can build fast systems
+- Easy to build new website prototypes
-- We'll be able to create a company mobile app easily
+- Easy to create a company mobile app
-- We'll be able to build and test new website prototypes

 ---

 We'll have good recruitment tasks:

-  - Backend: create an API using the database
-  - Frontend: create a website using the API
+  - create a website using the API
-  - Mobile: create an app using the API
+  - create a mobile app using the API

 ---

+We'll be able to say that even our website is built with the best technology we could find.

+---

-**JAM**stack
+What is **JAM**stack

 - client-side __J__avaScript
 - reusable __A__PIs